Our history and who we are

 During 1998 it became apparant that David needed further assistance and in August 1999 Carey Harmer was offered a sales position with David moving onto become the General Manager and to oversee the entire operation.

-June 1999: Sea Optics's most important decision was when it moved into it's first dedicated facility at 15 Nelson Street, Stepney.
+June 1999: Sea Optics's most important decision to date was when it moved into it's first stand alone/dedicated facility at 15 Nelson Street, Stepney.

 July 1, 2004, (some 31 years after Graeme originally started Sea Optics).
 David and his wife Carolyn, purchased Sea Optics from Graeme and Lorraine.